FIFA signs gambling sponsor in New Zealand for Women's World Cup | Sports-Games

 FIFA said TAB will be promoted in the four New Zealand stadiums at the July 20-Aug.
 20 tournament being co-hosted with Australia.
 The value of the sponsorship was not disclosed.

-The deal follows a gambling sponsorship for FIFA at the men's 2022 World Cup in Qatar, also in the third-tier "supporter" category, to promote the Betano brand in Europe.
+The deal follows a gambling sponsorship for FIFA at the men's 2022 World Cup in Qatar, also in the third-tier ''upporter'' category, to promote the Betano brand in Europe.

 The New Zealand betting agency returns commission to sports it takes bets on, and paid NZ$2.4 million ($1.48 million) to the national soccer federation last year.